ASSERT-KTH/nano-agent/README.md

 Inspired by [**The Bitter Lesson**](http://www.incompleteideas.net/IncIdeas/BitterLesson.html), we believe that long-term performance comes not from encoding human intuitions, but from **letting models learn their own strategies**, even if they start out worse.

 Effective reinforcement learning relies on a complete and unaltered log of agent interactions. `Nano` ensures this transparency by providing direct, non-obfuscated access to the raw reasoning, tool calls, and results, offering a precise record of what the model saw and did.

+The lightweight tools approach eliminates shell execution variability - every tool has predictable inputs, outputs, and behavior.
+This makes the agent's action space cleaner for both analysis and learning.

 That's what `Nano` tries to provide.